wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 \end{bmatrix}.
 $$

 When $a$ is close to $1$, adjacent samples are strongly correlated: the matrix has large off-diagonal entries and its energy is concentrated in a few eigen-directions.
-The KL transform finds those exact directions.
-The DCT provides a signal-independent approximation to them, which explains why the DCT follows AR modeling here rather than appearing as an unrelated transform topic.
+The KL transform finds those exact directions, but its basis must be recomputed from the signal covariance.
+This motivates looking for a fixed basis with nearly the same directions.
+For a highly correlated AR(1) process, the KL eigenvectors approach sampled cosine waveforms; the **discrete cosine transform (DCT)** uses precisely such a fixed set of orthogonal cosine basis vectors.
+The DCT can therefore approximate the decorrelation and energy compaction of the KL transform without estimating or diagonalizing the covariance matrix.
+This is why the DCT follows AR modeling here rather than appearing as an unrelated transform topic.

 ## 6.1 Hilbert Space and Orthogonal Transforms